pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 // CSIStorageByClass contains information that applies to one storage
-// pool of a CSI driver when using a certain storage class.
+// pool of a CSI driver when using a certain storage class. type CSIStorageByClass struct {
-//
-// Both AvailableCapacity and MaximumVolumeSize are optional.
-If both
-// are provided, then the Kubernetes scheduler compares the size of
-// a volume against MaximumVolumeSize to determine whether the
-// volume has a chance of being created.
-If only AvailableCapacity is
-// set, then the scheduler will use that, which may be a good enough
-// approximation.
-If neither is set, then the scheduler will ignore
-// the pool.
-type CSIStorageByClass struct {
 	// The storage class name matches the name of some actual
 	// `StorageClass`, in which case the information applies when